-Japan's business mood slumps to two-year low as trade war hits: BOJ tankan
+Japan's business mood hits two-year low as trade war stings

 The tankan’s sentiment indexes are derived by subtracting the number of respondents who say conditions are poor from those who say they are good.
 A positive reading means optimists outnumber pessimists.

-Reporting by Leika Kihara and Tetsushi Kajimoto; Editing by Chris Gallagher and Sam Holmes
+Additional reporting by Stanley White and Kaori Kaneko, Editing by Chris Gallagher and Sam Holmes